 - i.
-Maintain a list of all single audit reports it receives from the programs and link to audit reports posted by the SAO. - ii.
-Make this list available to Programs for monitoring subrecipient audits.
-The list is available on the DSHS SAO Subrecipient Audit SharePoint IAC website.
+Maintain a list of all single audit reports it receives from the administrations and link to audit reports posted by the SAO; and - ii.
+Make this list available to the administrations for monitoring subrecipient audits.
+The list is available on the DSHS SAO subrecipient audit SharePoint IAC website.